laylaxh/tdd-workshop1/README.md

 * Run the tests once.
 Run `npm test` on the command line and you should see a single test pass successfully.
 * Run the test suite repeatedly.
 Run `npm run watch`: you should see the tests run once, then pause.
 They will re-run when you edit the files.
 (Try it with `test/basic_test.js`!)
 Quit with CTRL-c
 * Build the app!
-Execute `webpack` at the command line, which should create `build/app.js`.
+Execute `npm run build` at the command line, which should create `build/app.js`.
 The output should look something like this:
 ```bash
 [20:16:35 tdd_demo_javascripr]$ webpack
 Hash: 77a4dc5ca299c310ab91